MATH 338: Homework Assignments

 Exam

-Exam 2 is on Wednesday, April 9: The exam will cover all of Sections 3.1-3.4 and 4.1-4.2 of the textbook.
+Exam 2 is on Tuesday, November 6: The exam will cover all of Sections 3.1-3.4 and 4.1-4.2 of the textbook.
 It will be similar to the homework.
 To practice for the exam, review the homework problems, do some extra problems similar to the homework problems, and know ALL of the relevant definitions and theorems.
-We will have a review in class on Monday.

 Chapters 3 and 4